Chamber of Reflection: Function and usage

 Before the ceremony of Masonic initiation, the candidate is placed for a time in the Chamber of Reflection, in order to meditate and consider how Freemasonry is about to change his life.
 He is given a series of questions to answer.
 Typically, he is asked his duties to God, his fellow men, and himself and to write a philosophical last will.
-In some American Lodges, using the Albert Pike's ritual, there are more questions asked.
+In some American Lodges, using Albert Pike's ritual, more questions are asked.
 At the end of this time, he is led to the Lodge room for initiation.

 Nowadays, the Chamber of Reflection is used in various ways in most masonic rites, all across the world with the exception of North America where its usage is sporadic but gaining popularity.

 In the modern French Rite, the place is called "Chambre de réflexions" plural.
 In the Emulation Lodge of Improvement, the candidate is alone in a room adjacent to the lodge called "Meditation room" or "Room of reflection."
 In the Ancient and Accepted Scottish Rite, it is called the Chamber of Reflection or Cabinet of Reflection.
-In the York Rite it is most of the time called a Chamber of Reflection,.
+In the York Rite it is most of the time called a Chamber of Reflection.
 The Brazilian Rite calls it Gabinete de reflexão or cabine de reflexõesa also the Brazilian Rite differs in the way that the candidate, present, in the Chamber of Reflection also receives another piece of paper that he must read.
 In it are found articles I and II of the Constitution of the jurisdiction, dealing with Freemasonry and its Principles.
 Moreover, he must also sign a declaration.

 Symbolism

 A number of evocative symbols and archetypal images are present in the Chamber of Reflection.
 They may be physically present or represented on a wall poster, painted or engraved on the walls.

-Although the impact of the chamber's furniture must of necessity be personal, the symbolism relates to hermetic and alchemical correspondences.
-The chamber itself is symbolic of a cave, introducing the candidate to the alchemical element of earth but also represents a womb in which the candidate is developing before going through his symbolic rebirth.
-The Chamber of reflection represents a lot more depending on the rite.

 In terms of symbolic origins, the French writer and philosopher Daniel Béresniak draws a parallel between the mythological Cretan labyrinth of the Minotaur built by Daedalus and the meditation room.
 The writer Oswald Wirth played a significant role in the understanding of Masonic symbolism and perpetuated, through several works, the idea of an alchemical origin.